 - Improving work environment.
 The Asset Manager strives to create a work environment that enables its officers and employees to work flexibly and brings out the best in each.
-The Asset Manager promotes work-life balance of its officers and employees with a flexible-hours system as well as through a leave policy that requires every officer and employee to take five consecutive business days off per fiscal year and allows them to take leave from work on an hourly basis, rather than only on a daily basis.
-The Asset Manager also conducts an employee satisfaction survey for its officers and employees (FY2021 response rate: 100.0%) and uses the survey results to improve its workplace environment.
+The Asset Manager promotes work-life balance of its officers and employees with a staggered working hours system as well as through a leave policy that requires every officer and employee to take five consecutive business days off per fiscal year and allows them to take leave from work on an hourly basis, rather than only on a daily basis.
+The Asset Manager also conducts an employee satisfaction survey for its officers and employees (FY2023 response rate: 85.4%) and uses the survey results to improve its workplace environment.
 In January 2023, we also have conducted renewal work of the Asset Manager's office in order to promote communication and improve comfort. - Employee health management.
-The Asset Manager engages in a number of health initiatives for its officers and employees, which include establishing a health committee that meets once a month to discuss various topics relating employees' health and work environment, having corporate physicians available whom officers and employees can consult, reimbursing officers and employees for flu vaccinations, offering workplace COVID-19 vaccination programs, and providing stress checks. - Initiatives for HR development.
+The Asset Manager engages in a number of health initiatives for its officers and employees, which include establishing a health committee that meets once a month to discuss various topics relating employees' health and work environment, having corporate physicians available whom officers and employees can consult, reimbursing officers and employees for flu vaccinations, , and providing stress checks.
+Depending on the results, employees are encouraged to consult with a physician. - Initiatives for HR development.
 The Asset Manager conducts a variety of training for all officers and employees (including temporary workers) including sustainability training.
-The attendance rate was 95.6% in both FY2020 and FY2021 and 100% in FY2022.
+The attendance rate was 100 % in FY2022 and 95.8% in FY2023.
 In addition, we financially support our officers and employees seeking to acquire professional certifications such as real estate appraiser, real estate transaction agent, or ARES (Association for Real Estate Securitization) Certified Master, certified building administrator and certified rental property manager.
-As of January 31, 2023, six employees had been certified as real estate transaction agents, nine employees had been certified as ARES Certified Masters, five employees had been certified as building administrators, six employees had been certified as rental property managers and one employee had been certificated as chartered accountant.
+As of January 31, 2024, six employees had been certified as real estate appraisers, 29 employees had been certified as real estate transaction agents, nine employees had been certified as ARES Certified Masters, five employees had been certified as building administrators, seven employees had been certified as rental property managers and one employee had been certificated as chartered accountant.